microbus-io/fabric/docs/quick-start.md

 Metrics will not be available by default in a local environment.
 Docker Desktop will need to be installed in order to run a Promethues in a container.
 For more information on metrics see [Metrics](docs/tech/metrics.md)

-To support and test Metrics when running locally, using a docker image is recommended.
+To support and test metrics when running locally, using a docker image is recommended.
 Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) if not already installed and pull the latest Prometheus docker image.

 ```cmd
 docker pull prom/prometheus
 ```

-Make sure the metrics service are started and then start the prometheus container with the following command:
+Make sure the metrics microservice are started and then start the Prometheus container with the following command:

 ```cmd
 docker run -p 9090:9090 -v path/to/github.com/microbus-io/fabric/examples/main/prometheus.yaml:/etc/prometheus/prometheus.yml prom/prometheus
 ```

-The provided sample examples/main/prometheus.yaml will scrape from the metrics service every 15 seconds.
+The provided sample examples/main/prometheus.yaml will scrape from the metrics microservice every 15 seconds.
 You can verify by navigating to http://localhost:9090/graph and executing `service_uptime_duration_seconds_total` in the query box.
-If successful, you should see the current uptime of the metrics service.
+If successful, you should see the current uptime of the metrics microservice.